picodata/tarantool-module/README.md

     0
 }
 ```
-We are now ready to provide three usage examples with varied difficulty level, from the basic usage example (`easy`), to a couple of more complex shared libraries (`harder` and `hardest`).
+We are now ready to provide some usage examples.
+We will show three difficulty levels of calling a function, from a basic usage example (`easy`), to a couple of more complex shared libraries (`harder` and `hardest`) examples.
+Additionally, there will be separate examples for reading and writing data.

 #### Basic usage example